Reports: Brother of former Bucs player turns himself in after deadly shooting of youth football coach - NewsBreak

 In a rather shocking and sad twist in the murder charge involving Aqib Talib’s brother Yaqub Talib, a new report claims that the former NFL star instigated the brawl that led to the fatal shooting.
 For those unaware of the incident, Yaqub was declared as a wanted man in Texas over the murder charge of […] The post Aqib Talib in hot water after wild twist in brother’s murder charge appeared first on ClutchPoints.

-Witnesses claim Aqib Talib started brawl that led to shooting death of youth football coach
+Witnesses say former NFL player Aqib Talib started brawl that led to fatal shooting of youth coach.
+New video surfaces

-WFAA (ABC Dallas affiliate) has obtained new video of the moments before the deadly shooting.
-According to Lopez, “Witnesses say a person wearing a hat and white sneakers in the video is former NFL cornerback, Aqib Talib.
-They say he walked across the field first to the opposing side.”
+DALLAS — A new video obtained by WFAA shows another angle of the fatal shooting of a coach at a youth football game in Lancaster over the weekend.
+In the video you see the moments before coach Mike Hickmon was shot.
+Witnesses say a person wearing a hat and...

 RELATED LOCAL CHANNELS